When our team uses the term “Brand Control”, the first response from clients is usually “you mean playing Brand police”?

 1. Brand usage guidelines

 The first step to great Brand Control is being clear on all the facets of your brand, and how it should (and shouldn’t) be used.
 This includes Brand Vision & Messaging, Identity, Colours, Logos, Fonts, Visual & Verbal Tone of Voice, Applications, and the use of content, images & assets.
 Essentially everything anyone would need to ensure every touchpoint is “on brand”!
 They should be as fully interactive as possible, easy to update with the latest content and application examples, and accessible to anyone who ever uses your Brand.
+Check out our brand guidelines software!

 It goes without saying that Consistency is one of the primary objectives of Brand Control.
 Making sure the brand gets used correctly not just once, but ALL the time, all over the world, by internal and external parties.
 This covers the use of both existing assets and the development of new ones.
 Consistency actively drives Brand Value in a number of ways, including driving recognition, driving sales performance, driving consumer trust, and ensuring employee engagement.
 Check out our dedicated article on this for more.